International Registration Plan

 Adding or Deleting Vehicles

-When adding or deleting a vehicle to or from a fleet, it will be necessary to file a Supplemental Application (SCDMV From Schedule C) in the same manner as the original.
-If a TEAR is applied for, a completed FRP Schedule C must be submitted at the time you pick up your temporary authorization at an SCDMV branch.
+When adding or deleting a vehicle to or from a fleet, it will be necessary to file a Supplemental Application (SCDMV Form Schedule C) in the same manner as the original.

 Registration fees may be transferred from the deleted vehicle to the added vehicle, providing it is a vehicle of the same type and registered in the same name.
 You must pay a $10 transfer fee to South Carolina, plus any fees that may be due to another jurisdiction.
 Not every IRP member jurisdiction allows for registration fee transfers, therefore, you will be charged a prorated registration fee for those states.